tomas-pecserke/YamlFixturesBundle/Resources/doc/index.md

             address: '@john_doe_address'
 ```

 In this example the addresses are loaded first.
+Since they have same order,
+we don't know, which one is loaded first, but that doesn't matter to us.

+**Order in which fixtures with same value of `order` property and different class
-*Order in which fixtures are loaded is not guaranteed across files.*
+(or specified in different files) is not specified.**

 ## Postpersist actions